 The second side should only take about two minutes to cook the rest of the way.
 Once done, you’re going to want to use your spatula to put the pancakes on a plate.

 It’s pretty simple to get things right when you know what you’re doing, but it’s easy to mess up if you get distracted.
 Do your best to follow this advice and you should be able to make perfect pancakes every single time.

 3 – Using Butter Instead of Oil

 Some people make the mistake of using butter to grease the pan when they’re getting ready to make pancakes.
-This might seem like a solid idea at first, but it’s actually going to be a good way to burn the pancakes.
+This might seem like a solid idea at first, but it’s actually going to be a good way to burn them.

 Instead of using butter, it’ll be better to use olive oil or canola oil in the future.
 This is pretty much the standard way that people make pancakes, but you might not have known that going in.

-Make the swap and you’ll likely see a big difference in the way that your pancakes turn out.
+Make the swap and you’ll likely see a big difference in the way that they turn out.
 This might be all that you need to change to get the results that you’ve been hoping for.

 4 – Pouring Oil Directly Into the Pan